 A3: Depends on your school’s policies.
 We encourage teamings and we would appreciate it if your students are informed and share their works willingly.

-A4: There is no fee but sharing the expenses.
+A4: There is no fee but sharing the expenses and also supporting the crowdfunding scholarships of ECODEMIA.
 We believe that sharing the costs of the coopetition including the publication of the book, TAX payment, and marketing, is also another way of cooperation.
-The submission fee has been kept minimum only to cover these costs.
 We do not expect any profit from the organisation of this coopetition.
-However, if there will be any surplus we will use it to publish more copies of the coopetition book and donate it to the libraries.
+However, if there will be any surplus, it will be transferred to the funding of the scholarships of ECODEMIA.

 A5: The coopetitors are completely free to choose the format, only please use A4 Portrait for the paper size.